spcourse/python/en/functions/practice/contents.md

 # Practice with functions
 > **You don't have to hand in these practice exercises.** They're here for you to test yourself.
-Did you fully understood the theory you just learned?
+Did you fully understand the theory you just learned?
 >
 > If there is an exercise that you don't know how to make, review the theory again.
 If that doesn't help, discuss the exercise with another student and/or the teacher.

 Create a file called `functions.py` to work in.

 **Exercise 1** Create a function `half` that accepts one number and returns that number divided by 2.
-So
+So,

     # your code here